Event Information

 Friday dinner can be booked with your online entry (it is not included in the entry fee)

 Format: Easy circular route.
-The route will be marked so navigation is required.
+The route will be marked so no self-navigation is required.

 ADDITIONAL MERCHANDISE & MEALS